 Watch our Ed Sheeran Gear Guide Video:

 Want to know how Ed plays his guitar, what pedals Ed Sheeran uses and what guitar he uses on stage and in the studio?
 Watch our guide below:

 Ed Sheeran in 2017 and the release of '÷' (Divide)

-As of March 2017, his newest album '÷' pronounced 'Divide' has hit sales over well over 1 million and counting.
+Shortly after release in March 2017, his newest album '÷' pronounced 'Divide' has hit sales well over a million.
 Amazingly, 9 songs from the album appeared in the UK top 10 in its release week, with all 16 tracks appearing in the top 20 - causing calls for the chart system to be reviewed.

 No wonder then, that so many people feel inspired and are influenced by him, so the aim of this Ed Sheeran Gear Guide is to answer many questions people have regarding his setup, and also to give a few pointers on how to get the Ed Sheeran sound.

 Ed Sheeran's Acoustic Guitars guide

 There has been a lot of interest on this front recently, everybody wants to know what guitar Ed Sheeran Plays.
 Well we’ve done our research and we’re pretty sure we can answer that question, so you can all stop wrecking your brains trying to catch a glimpse of his headstock.

 Mr. Sheeran has found the guitar that works for him, and stuck with it.
 Although many of us might say that once we’d hit the big time we’d go splash out on a top of the range guitar that costs more that we’d make in a year, Sheeran pushed aside that ‘gotta buy big’ mentality and settled down with the incredible LX1E Little Martin.